aqhmal/laravel-telegram-log/README.md

 ]
 ```

-Or, if you use stack as the default log channel, you can just append the telegram channel in it.
+If you use stack as the default log channel, you can append the telegram channel in it.
 ```php
 'stack' => [
     'driver' => 'stack',